Article Overview: Yosemite National Park Facts

 Do you remember the dark forest of Ewing where Sir Robin rides accompanied by his favorite minstrels?
 That scene was actually filmed at Yosemite National Park in California.

-Ten Facts About Yosemite
+16 Facts About Yosemite National Park

 - John Muir’s Time In Yosemite Changed Him Forever

-- Horace Greeley Went West And Discovered Yosemite
+- Horace Greeley Went West And “Discovered” Yosemite

-- Yosemite Is Famous for Its Giant Sequoia Trees
+- Yosemite Is Famous For Its Giant Sequoia Trees

-- They Valley (Yosemite Valley) Was Formed by Glaciers
+- Yosemite Valley Was Formed By Glaciers

 - Yosemite’s Diverse Landscape Supports More Than 400 Species